The scent of the Sun

 I was so surprised when learning that it is prohibited to hang the laundry outside in some places overseas.
 We, Japanese people really like to hang the laundry under the sun light.
 Japanese climate of high humidity is said to be the main reason of it.
 Recently, more washing machines come to have a drying function.
-Most Japanese people would still prefer hanging the laundry outside, saying they like to smell the scent of the sun.
+Even so, most Japanese people would still prefer hanging the laundry outside, saying they like to smell the scent of the sun.
 I completely agree.
 The scent of towels and bed linen hung outside reminds me of younger days in bright summer.
 However, there’s one thing I can’t abide about washing.
 It’s folding the laundry.
 What is the point of it all?
 We have to unfold clothes to put them on.
 It seems irrational, meaningless, and a waste of time.

 Have you ever heard of KonMari Method?
 Marie Kondo is a pro organizer.
 Her Netflix show “Tidying Up with Marie Kondo” exploded in popularity.
 Many Japanese business books have analyzed why she gained such a great reputation overseas, and what makes her different from other organizers.
 What impressed me most is an analysis that she focuses on not techniques but psychological effectiveness of tidying up.
 According to her concept, folding the laundry is worth because we can make a fresh start with clothes neatly folded.